ahmeddarafat/flutter-roadmap/readme.md

 ## 1. Widgets & Ui

 - **1. Basics widgets:**
-  - Basic widgets like MaterialApp, Scaffold, AppBar etc.
+  - Basic widgets like MaterialApp, Scaffold, AppBar, etc.
 - **2. Styling widgets:**
-  - Basic widgets to style a static UI like Text, Container, Row, Column, Asset Image, Network Image, Stack etc.
+  - Basic widgets to style a static UI like Text, Container, Row, Column, Asset Image, Network Image, Stack, etc.
 - **3. Use of Assets in pubspec.yaml:**
   - Know how to use assets(image, video, SVG, images ) and how to add using pubspec.yaml file.
 - **4. Types Of Widgets (StatelessWidget vs StatefulWidget):**
   - Know the difference between stateless and stateful widgets.
 - **5. Navigation & Route:**
-  - Know how to navigate to next screen and back top previous and how to create routes.
+  - Know how to navigate to the next screen and back to the previous and how to create routes.

 <br>